 SO WHAT IS ALLOWED UNDER THE NEW RULES?

-Hopefully it's apparent these rules are designed with the safety of your drivers, and other motorists, in mind.
+Hopefully it's apparent these rules are designed with the safety of your drivers and other people in a vehicle, in mind.
 While a better understanding of the rules is important, it's also good to know what is allowed under the guidelines.
 The FMCSA recommends the following:

 - Locate the mobile phone so it is operable by the driver while restrained by properly adjusted safety belts.